tempelaar-team/qclab-dev/docs/user_guide/variable_object.rst

 Variable Object
 -----------

 The variable object in QC Lab is used to store varibles in a simulation.
-It is generally created internally by the dynamics drivers calling:
+It is created internally by the dynamics drivers calling:

 .. code-block:: python